All devices

 It was the great escape, the prison break

 Uncle Jerry explicitly identifies litotes in this line: 'We also have a literary device called litotes... litotes is when you invert a sentence element...
 What was a great escape?
 The prison break was the great escape.
 She inverts it... why do you use litotes?
-Because you want to emphasize the end of the phrase.
+Because you want to emphasise the end of the phrase.
 So prison break.'
 He notes the inversion places emphasis on 'prison break' to underscore that the speaker is escaping captivity.

 Structural